Last Updated on August 28, 2023 by melissanreynolds

 This guide to managing fibromyalgia is for you.
 You who have just been diagnosed with fibromyalgia.
 You who are struggling with symptoms and finding little relief.

-As a fibromyalgia veteran, someone who has been diagnosed for over a decade, I find myself giving the same advice over and over.
+As a long time fibromyalgia fighter, someone who has been diagnosed for over a decade, I find myself giving the same advice over and over.

 We are going to look at natural help for fibromyalgia, supplements and medicines for fibromyalgia, the top things that have helped me go from moderate to mild on the FIQR (Fibromyalgia Impact Questionnaire Rating Scale).
 And I will leave you with a load of resources.